fightingox1/codeorg-api-docs/readme.md

   });
  </code>
  <br>
-in this example other_username is the variable that you set the output of set-username to that way you can do whatever you need with the other player's username
+in this example, other_username is the output of set-username, which you can then use to display the other player's user name on screen, or for whatever else you need.
 </details>

 <details><summary>set-ready</summary>